Piraty/bubblejail/README.md

 ## Application Wrappers

-Wrappers for applications with a minimal-working config are privided in the `./wrappers` directory, which are designed to allow for easy customizations through environment variables.
+Wrappers for applications with a minimal-working config are provided in the `./wrappers` directory, which are designed to allow for easy customizations through environment variables.